 Apache Livy is a key feature of the Hadoop Integration service that enables easy interaction with a Spark cluster over a REST interface.
 The Hadoop Integration service is a component of Watson Studio Local and is installed on the edge node of the HDP cluster.

-In our code pattern, we show provide three different examples of how to train and depoloy a Spam Filter Model.
-In each example you will learn first how to develop the model locally in Watson Studio Local, and then remotely by leveraging the HDP cluster via the Hadoop Integration service.
+In our code pattern, we provide three different examples of how to train and deploy a Spam Filter Model.
+In each example, you will learn first how to develop the model locally in Watson Studio Local, and then remotely by leveraging the HDP cluster via the Hadoop Integration service.

 The HDP remote integration provides two major advantages:

 Try the code pattern out by going directly to our GitHub repo.
-The code pattern will walk the user through configuring HDP, Python library setup, running the notebook, and lastly interpretting the results.
+The code pattern will walk the user through configuring HDP, Python library setup, running the notebook, and lastly interpreting the results.